 Queer liberation and the labour movement have walked hand in hand for decades.
 But have they strayed apart in recent times?

-June 2021, this Pride month, let’s take a look at two of the most interwoven movements since their creation- the Pride and Labour movements.
+This Pride month let’s take a look at two of the most interwoven movements since their creation- the Pride and Labour movements.
 Both fight for underrepresented and disenfranchised groups, and have seen their share of hard-fought victories, relentless struggles and numerous blows, so what changed?

 Going back to the beginning